croaky/blog/articles/heroku-slack-aws-lambda.md

 # Heroku to Slack with AWS Lambda

-When my production Heroku app processes change,
-I want to be notified in Slack:
+When my production app processes change state on Heroku, I want to be notified in Slack:

 ![Screenshot of Slack notification](images/heroku-to-slack.png)